ai-futureminds/ailearninsightsweb/_sources/host.md

 ---
 Alfred Essa is an author, researcher, educator, technology executive, and entrepreneur.

 Alfred graduated with High Honors in Philosophy, Magna Cum Laude from Haverford College.
-He received M.A. and M.Phil from Yale University, where he also taught in the Directed Studies program.
+He received M.A. and M.Phil from Yale University, where he also taught in the Directed Studies program for honors students.

 ---
 ---